mshiltonj/resource-routing/README.md

     // build your resource routing urls
     var routing = require('resource-routing');
     routing.resources(app, controller_dir, "users");
-    routing.resources(app, controller_dir, "users", "tables", "stories");

 That's it.
-You now have restful routing for users, and restful routing for stories that include a user_id and a table_id param.
+You now have restful routing for users.

-The resources() function takes a minimum of three paramaters:
+The resources() function takes a minimum of three parameters:

 One:   The express ap object
 Two:   The app controllers directory.